mohamed-elayat/Android-Human-Reaction-Time/README.md

 ## About

 One of the projects for our User Interface class.
-After starting the game, the game displays a yellow screen after a random number of milliseconds between 3000 and 10,000.
+Upon starting, the game displays a yellow screen after a random number of milliseconds between 3000 and 10,000.
 The user must click on the screen as soon as the screen turns yellow.
 After a series of 5 trials, the game shows the user his average reaction time.